Furniture

 Marginal Man (2017), Pencil on paper

-A body is never fully clear—held inside a growing mass of scribbles.
-As the lines accumulate and dissolve, the figure flickers between presence and erasure; the boundary becomes a shifting field, made visible through density and opacity.
+A body is never fully clear—held in accumulating scribbles.
+The figure flickers between presence and erasure, as the boundary shifts through density and opacity.

 “My days have been spent drawing borders—never knowing where the line should end.
 Even when it wasn’t always kind to me, the border kept giving me new ways to see: new senses, new space, new perspective.”